DBCDK/content-first/doc/endpoints.md

       ]
     }

 The user info is updated selectively, that is, you can leave out some of the fields to not change their value.
-(TODO: not the case yet)

-### `GET /v1/user/`*id*
+### `GET /v1/user/`_id_

 Returns [public user information](../src/fixtures/schemas/public-user-data-out.json) for a user with the given Openplatform ID, like